markomanninen/hyml/doc/minimal.rst

     $ pip install hyml

-This will install only the necessary source files for HyML, no example templates or Jupyter Notebook files that are for presentation only.
+This will install only the necessary source files for HyML, no example templates nor Jupyter Notebook files.

+There are no other dependencies except Hy language upon Python of cource.
+If Hy does not exist on your computer, it will be installed (or updated to the version 0.12.1 or greater) at the same time.

 Import